7Cedars/loyalty-program-contracts/README.md

     - [ ] calls its ERC-721 redeem function
     - [ ] called by customer, approved by vendor: sending NFT, getting burned.
     - [ ] returns redeemed = true value.
-- [ ] Build, deploy, test ERC-721 contract Interface
+- [ ] Build, deploy, test ERC-721 contract Inheritance
-  - [ ] implement in existing ERC-721 contract.
+  - [x] implement in existing ERC-721 contract.
-  - [ ] Create two more ERC-721 contracts with different logics: one using events, one combination of the two.
+  - [x] Create two more ERC-721 contracts with different logics: one using events, one combination of the two.
   - [ ] Whitelist them in ERC-20 contract.
   - [ ] test if different logics work.
 - [x] Build, deploy, test function to (de)select redeem contract for loyalty prgram.